Rational Neural Networks have Expressivity Advantages: Experiments

 We evaluate rational activations in transformer-based image classifiers on Tiny ImageNet, using ViT S 8, CaiT S24, and Swin T, while keeping each model family fixed and changing only the activation function \cite{Vaswani2017Transformer,Dosovitskiy2020ViT,Touvron2021CaiT,Liu2021Swin}.
 We report top-1 validation accuracy using an exponential moving average (EMA) of the model weights, meaning we maintain a smoothed copy of the weights throughout training by updating it as a weighted average of the previous EMA weights and the current weights, and we evaluate accuracy with this EMA copy at the best checkpoint; we also report total training time.

-\Cref{tab:tinyimg_all_rearranged} shows that swapping the standard activation for a trainable low-degree rational nonlinearity typically matches or improves the best EMA validation accuracy within each transformer family, with modest runtime overhead.
-We additionally test a normalization-free ViT variant motivated by recent evidence that transformer normalization can be removed when paired with an appropriate adaptive element-wise nonlinearity \cite{zhu2025transformerswithoutnorm}.
-In this modified model, the rational activation attains a large gain on Tiny ImageNet, while the fixed-activation variants fail to train to a usable solution under the same setup and are omitted from the accuracy summary, aligning with our broader finding that normalization can be disproportionately restrictive for adaptive rational nonlinearities.
+\Cref{tab:tinyimg_all_rearranged} shows that swapping the standard activation for a trainable low-degree rational nonlinearity typically matches or improves the best EMA validation accuracy within each transformer family, with modest runtime overhead. {We additionally test a normalization-free ViT variant motivated by recent evidence that transformer normalization can be removed when paired with an appropriate adaptive element-wise nonlinearity}~\cite{zhu2025transformerswithoutnorm} {.
+In this modified model, the rational activation attains a large gain on Tiny ImageNet, while the fixed-activation variants diverge to NaNs and produce no usable checkpoint under the same setup, aligning with our broader finding that normalization can be disproportionately restrictive for adaptive rational nonlinearities.}

-\Cref{fig:ema_vs_epoch_all_runs} plots the full EMA accuracy trajectories: for CaiT-S24 the rational run separates clearly and attains a higher plateau, for Swin-T the GELU and rational curves remain very close and repeatedly trade the lead over training, and for ViT-Small the rational run improves over GELU, with the normalization-free ViT-Small variant converging earlier and reaching its plateau sooner, allowing a smaller ViT-Small model with 21.7M parameters to achieve EMA accuracy comparable to Swin-T with 28.3M parameters.
+{\Cref{fig:ema_vs_epoch_all_runs} plots the full EMA accuracy trajectories: for CaiT-S24 the rational run separates clearly and attains a higher plateau, for Swin-T the GELU and rational curves remain very close and repeatedly trade the lead over training, and for ViT-Small the rational run improves over GELU, with the normalization-free ViT-Small variant converging earlier and reaching its plateau sooner, allowing a smaller ViT-Small model with 21.7M parameters to achieve EMA accuracy comparable to Swin-T with 28.3M parameters.}

 When the structure of the transformer permits, removing the LayerNorm for rational neural networks can yield a significant score boost.
 However, in some cases, we find that removing the LayerNorm is detrimental to training.
 Importantly, even in cases when we cannot remove the LayerNorm, we find that we match the scores attained by the standard activation functions.